Jacques Cheminade

-Jacques Cheminade ([ʒak ʃəminad]; born 20 August 1941) is a French-Argentinian political activist.
-He is the head of Solidarity and Progress, the French arm of the LaRouche movement, and has thrice run for President of France.
+Jacques Guy Cheminade ([ʒak ʃəminad]; born 20 August 1941) is a French politician, activist and former diplomat.
+He is the head of the Solidarity and Progress (SP) party, the French arm of the LaRouche movement.
+He has thrice run for President of France (1995, 2012, 2017), always placing last.

 Education and professional life

-Cheminade was born in Buenos Aires, Argentina.
-After graduating from the HEC Paris, law school, and the École nationale d'administration, Cheminade became a career officer in the Directorate of Foreign Economic Relations of the Ministry of Economy, Finance and Industry, a position he held until 1981.
+Cheminade was born in Buenos Aires, Argentina from French parents.
+He returned to France at age 18.
+After graduating from HEC Paris, law school, as well as the École nationale d'administration (ÉNA), Cheminade became a career officer in the Directorate of Foreign Economic Relations of the Ministry of Economy, Finance and Industry, a position he held until 1981.

 Political career

 Discovery of LaRouche's ideas

 Cheminade met Lyndon LaRouche in early 1974 in New York, where he was a commercial attaché to the French embassy from 1972 to 1977.
 He compares this encounter to Socratic midwifery.
 According to a 1976 FBI document, he was then a "rank and file member" in the National Caucus of Labor Committees, a political organization directed by Lyndon LaRouche which had founded its own "intelligence units" in 1971, where he "work[ed] in the International Intelligence Section" (see document, left).
 His return to France in 1977 was motivated by a desire to devote himself "full time to political activities and the advocacy of Mr. LaRouche's ideas and policies".